rushjs1/ionRepo/README.md

 Ionic 4 Angular Applications

-Profile Social Media based application, intended for finding tennis partners close in geolocation as well as interests. https://in-info-web4.informatics.iupui.edu/~rushjs/ionFireTennis/
+Profile Social Media based application, intended for finding tennis partners close in geolocation as well as interests/ player attributes and also the players USTA Rating. https://in-info-web4.informatics.iupui.edu/~rushjs/ionFireTennis/